phuongquan/mantis/README.md

 - one “timepoint” (date) column which will be used for the x-axes.
 This currently must be at a daily granularity, but values do not have to be consecutive.
-- one “item” (character) column containing categorical values identifying distinct time series.
+- one or more “item” (character) columns containing categorical values identifying distinct time series.
 - one “value” (numeric) column containing the time series values which will be used for the y-axes.
-- Optionally, a “tab” (character) column containing categorical values which will be used to group the time series into different tabs on the report.

-The `inputspec` parameter maps the data frame columns to the above.
+The `inputspec` parameter maps the data frame columns to the above, and can optionally include a column for grouping the time series into tabs.

 The reports are shareable and can contribute to forming a transparent record of the entire analysis process.
 It is designed with electronic